mousebird-consulting-inc/WhirlyGlobe/tutorial/ios/digitalglobe_mapsapi.md

 ### Adding Maps API layers to WhirlyGlobe

 Here is where we add the DigitalGlobe map layer to the map / globe.
-In this example we'll use Vivid Imagery with Streets.
+In this example we'll use Recent Imagery with Streets.
 We create a **MaplyRemoteTileSource**, feed it to a **MaplyQuadImageTilesLayer**, and set a few attributes, and that's it.

 {% multiple_code %}
   {% highlight objc %}
-NSString *mapID = @"digitalglobe.n6nhclo2"; // Map ID for Vivid Imagery with Streets NSString *accessToken = @"YOUR ACCESS TOKEN GOES HERE";
+NSString *mapID = @"digitalglobe.nal0mpda"; // Map ID for Recent Imagery with Streets NSString *accessToken = @"YOUR ACCESS TOKEN GOES HERE";

 NSString *baseURL = [NSString stringWithFormat:@"https://api.tiles.mapbox.com/v4/%@/{z}/{x}/{y}.png?access_token=%@", mapID, accessToken];